-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+Pursuant to the requirements of the Securities Exchange Act of thereunto duly authorized. f 1934, the registrant h as duly caused this report to be signed on its behalf by the undersigned

 Eliem Therapeutics, Inc.

-Date: September 13, 2021 By: /s/ Robert Azelby
+Date: August 15, 2022 By: /s/ Robert Azelby

 Robert Azelby

-Chief Executive Officer (Principal Executive Officer)
+President and Chief Executive Officer

+(Principal Executive Officer)

-Date: September 13, 2021 By: /s/ Erin M. Lavelle
+Date: August 15, 2022 By: /s/ Erin M. Lavelle

 Erin M. Lavelle

-Executive Vice President, Chief Operating Officer and Chief Financial

-Officer (Principal Financial Officer)
+Chief Operating Officer and Chief Financial Officer (Principal Financial and Accounting Officer)

+79